telerik/blazor-docs/common-features/icons.md

 The Telerik Blazor components generate the same type of icons (font icons or SVG icons), [depending on the `TelerikRootComponent` configuration](#set-global-icon-type).
 However, Telerik UI for Blazor includes standalone [`FontIcon`](#fonticon-component) and [`SvgIcon`](#svgicon-component) components, which can be used at the same time.

+In general, font icons produce a smaller HTML footprint and the glyph can be overridden with CSS.
+SVG icons provide better accessibility and can use multiple colors in a single icon.

 This article contains the following sections:

 * [How do icons work](#how-icons-work)